 1. Aer Lingus

-As a British Airways Avios partner, the Irish flag carrier serves multiple points within North America, doesn’t levy any fuel surcharges, and provides easy onward connections to the rest of Europe.
+As a British Airways Avios partner, the Irish flag carrier serves multiple points within North America, levies minimal surcharges, and provides easy onward connections to the rest of Europe.

-Right now, Aer Lingus’s sole Canadian route is Toronto–Dublin, which can be redeemed for 50,000 Avios in business class on off-peak dates and 60,000 Avios on peak dates.
+Currently, Aer Lingus’s sole Canadian route is Toronto–Dublin, which can be redeemed for 50,000 Avios in business class on off-peak dates and 60,000 Avios on peak dates.
 Avios can be transferred at a 1:1 ratio from both American Express Membership Rewards and RBC Avion, so that’s a pretty attractive price point.

-Meanwhile, residents of Western Canada can consider redeeming Avios on the Seattle–Dublin route, which will cost 62,500 Avios on off-peak dates (the peak price of 75,000 Avios is significantly less compelling).
+Meanwhile, residents of Western Canada can consider redeeming Avios on the Seattle–Dublin route, which costs 62,500 Avios on off-peak dates (the peak price of 75,000 Avios is significantly less compelling).
 They’ll have to travel to Seattle on a separate award, though – perhaps using a cheap award on Alaska miles.

 Speaking of which, you can in fact book Aer Lingus flights using Alaska miles as well.
 The price for a standard award is 60,000 Alaska miles one-way.

 Alaska miles are generally regarded as best used for premium redemptions to Asia, so it’s debatable whether you’d want to drop 60,000 Alaska miles on an Aer Lingus flight.